 Our St@rtup Biz Plan Fee covers small businesses bookkeeping operations.
 Larger businesses may consider our Management Services.

 There are separate ongoing costs of running a company.
 We will make sure your company always meet the following obligations:

-- Maryland tax filing—preparation is included, Maryland fee starts at $300
+- Delaware tax filing—preparation is included, Delaware fee starts at $300

 - Bank account—monthly fees start at $5